-Successful aging involves both accepting the help of others, and offering help to others.
-This two-way logistical help can be created with trusted people (of all ages) who live near you, in a building, block, neighborhood or town.
-Some options for neighbour networks to explore include:
+Healthy and successful aging involves both accepting the help of others, and offering help to others.
+This two-way help can be created with trusted people (of all ages) who live near you, within a building, block, neighborhood or town.
+Some options you can explore with neighbours include:

-• Create a small group of neighbours who you can count upon (and they you) for “safety checks and support” in an emergency (e.g power outage or a storm)
+• Create a small group of neighbours who you can count upon (and they you) for “safety checks and support” in an emergency (e.g. a power outage, flood or a storm)

 • Set up an online channel to communicate and organize logistical help with things like grocery pick-ups, drives, dog walks, etc.